amazon-gamelift/amazon-gamelift-toolkit/containers-starter-kit/README.md

 The solution consists of a few key components.
 These components include

 * **SdkGoWrapper** which is automatically built as part of the CodeBuild project.
 It utilizes the Amazon GameLift Server SDK for Go, and automatically registers and terminates your game server process
-* **wrapper.sh** which runs the SdkGoWrapper in the background, registering the port you have defined to Amazon GameLift.
+* **wrapper.sh** which runs the SdkGoWrapper in the background, registering the port you have defined to Amazon GameLift Servers.
 It also runs your game server binary, and waits for it to terminate.
-Once it terminates, it will signal the SdkGoWrapper to correctly terminate the game session from Amazon GameLift
+Once it terminates, it will signal the SdkGoWrapper to correctly terminate the game session from Amazon GameLift Servers
 * **Dockerfile** which includes the setup for creating a container image that contains the built SdkGoWrapper and your game server binary.
 It utilizes the `wrapper.sh` as the entry point of the container
-* **fleet_deployment_pipeline.yml** which deploys an Amazon S3 bucket for game server build hosting, as well as the Amazon GameLift container fleet that will host your game server builds.
+* **fleet_deployment_pipeline.yml** which deploys an Amazon S3 bucket for game server build hosting, as well as the Amazon GameLift Servers container fleet that will host your game server builds.
 It also deploys an AWS CodeBuild project which builds your container image, uploads it to Amazon ECR, and deploys a new Container Group Definition version to your fleet

 ## Go SDK Wrapper Implementation

-The Go SDK Wrapper we use manages the communication to the Amazon GameLift service on behalf of your game server.
+The Go SDK Wrapper we use manages the communication to the Amazon GameLift Servers service on behalf of your game server.
 It automatically replies healthy to health checks, and automatically activates the game sessions as requests come in.
 Once it receives the `SIGINT` signal from the `wrapper.sh`, it will call `ProcessEnding` to make sure GameLift immediately replaces the container with a new one and terminates a running game session.

 The wrapper does not pass any game session information to the game server process itself, as it is running on the side.
-If you need deeper integration to the game session data of Amazon GameLift, you should see [Customization](#customization) below to integrate with the Amazon GameLift Server SDK directly.
+If you need deeper integration to the game session data of Amazon GameLift Servers, you should see [Customization](#customization) below to integrate with the Amazon GameLift Server SDK directly.

 ## Customization